eficode-academy/jenkins-katas/labs/02-editing-your-pipeline.md

 ![Stages](../img/stages02.png)

 * Make a new stage called __clone down__.
-* Make that stage run on the agent with a node that has the label **host**
+* Make that stage run on the agent with a node that has the label **host**.
-* Inside that stage, make a `stash` step that excludes the .git folder, and has the name "code"
+* Inside that stage, make a `stash` step that excludes the .git folder, and has the name "code".
-* In the stage `build app`, add the `skipDefaultCheckout(true)` option
+* In the stage `build app`, add the `skipDefaultCheckout(true)` option.
 * Add a new first step where you unstash your "code" stash.
-* Run the pipeline and see that the build still runs
+* Run the pipeline and see that the build still runs.
 * If you do not have any nodes with that label attached, it will just wait forever.
 * If that is the case, change the label in the job to `master-label` which should be the label of the node embedded in your master.